 After the Second World War, the Riga Zoo developed steadily and soon became one of the best in the entire Soviet Union.
-In 1987, there were 2150 animals of 405 species.
+In 1987, it numbered 2,150 animals of 405 species.

-Not the best times survived the zoo during the collapse of the Soviet Union: the number of visitors decreased, the crisis began.
-However, today the zoological garden is expanding again, active construction is being carried out, the collection of animals is increasing, the zoo is preparing to celebrate its centenary.
+The zoo survived not the best of times during the collapse of the Soviet Union: the number of visitors decreased, the crisis began.
+However, today the zoo is expanding again, active construction is underway, the collection of animals is growing, the zoo is preparing to celebrate its centenary.

-Riga Zoo is a favorite vacation spot for locals and one of the most visited sights of Riga.
-To date, the exposition of the zoo, located on 20 hectares, is represented by more than 430 species of different animals, birds, and other animals.
-Now, visitors to the zoo are offered tours of a diverse range of duration from 1 hour 30 minutes to three hours.
+Riga Zoo is a favorite resting place of locals and one of the most visited tourist attractions in Riga.
+To date, the exposition of the zoo, located on 20 hectares, is represented by more than 430 species of various animals, birds, and other animals.
+Now the zoo visitors are offered excursions from 1 hour 30 minutes to three hours.

-The Riga Zoo is constantly evolving, new buildings and expositions are emerging, animal collections are being updated.
+Riga Zoo is constantly evolving, new buildings and expositions appear, collections of animals are being updated.
 In addition, the Riga Zoo has a branch “Ciruli”, which is located on the highway Riga-Liepaja.
-In the zoo “Ciruli” on the area of 137 hectares live 38 species of wild animals and 12 species of domestic animals.
+In the zoo “Ciruli” live 38 species of wild animals and 12 species of domestic animals.